-- members of a local governing body and/or Directors of the Trust who were not directly involved in the matters detailed in the complaint; and - one person who is independent of the management and running of the school.
+- members of a local governing body and/or trustees who were not directly involved in the matters detailed in the complaint; and - one person who is independent of the management and running of the school.

 The complaints administrator shall appoint one of these members to be the Chair of the Committee.